Exosome (vesicle): Bioinformatics analysis

 Exosomes contain RNA, proteins, lipids and metabolites that is reflective of the cell type of origin.
 As exosomes contain numerous proteins, RNA and lipids, large scale analysis including proteomics and transcriptomics is often performed.
 Currently, to analyse these data, non-commercial tools such as FunRich can be used to identify over-represented groups of molecules.
 With the advent of Next generation sequencing technologies, the research on exosomes have been accelerated in not only cancer but various diseases.
-Recently, bioinformatics based analysis of RNA-Seq data of exosomes extracted from Trypanosoma cruzi has showed the association of these extracellular vesicles with various important gene products that strengthens the probability of finding biomarkers for Chagas disease.
+Recently, bioinformatics-based analysis of RNA-Seq data of exosomes extracted from Trypanosoma cruzi has shown the association of these extracellular vesicles with various important gene products that strengthens the probability of finding biomarkers for Chagas disease.